 Upgrade your sound and keep your factory stereo

 Factory car stereos are getting more and more complicated, as car manufacturers move away from standard-sized receivers to complicated, integrated designs.
-Often they are tied into a navigation system, climate controls, or other electronic functions, which make swapping it out for an aftermarket stereo difficult or even impossible.
+Often they are tied into a navigation system, climate controls, or other electronic functions, which make swapping them out for aftermarket stereos difficult or even impossible.
 The problem is, its sound might not be up to your lofty standards.

 Replacing the factory speakers is a great way to start.
 You might also choose to add an amplifier or subwoofer — or both.
 All of these things, done together or on their own, will improve your factory stereo's sound.
 But there will always be something holding you back, and it's built right into the stereo.